oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 ## :gear: The Project Automation Workflow

-As was previously mentioned, project automation workflow is based on [Make GNU](https://www.gnu.org/software/make/).
-The core of Make GNU is a Makefile.
-It contains the set of CLI rules so-called `make` commands written with C. These commands form a chain of a high abstraction level and connect all the processes inside the project together.
-Below, you can find a table of all the `make` commands implemented in this project.
+This project's automation workflow is built on [Make GNU](https://www.gnu.org/software/make/), which uses a Makefile as its core.
+The Makefile includes CLI rules written in C as `make` commands.
+These commands connect all the processes in the project at a high level of abstraction.
+Refer to the table below for all the `make` commands used in this project.

-#### All `make` commands:
+#### All `make` commands

 | Command                 | Description                      | Prerequisite       |
 | ----------------------- | -------------------------------- | ------------------ |